Try this cashew, macadamia and coconut cream pie thus the name. Just dropped it into the site after tasting this awesome dessert.

-Serve sprinkled with coconut flakes, if using, slice and serve.
+Serve sprinkled with thinly sliced coconut flakes.
 Store covered and refrigerated.

 If you don't feel like following the recipe for the strawberry topping, you can make a simpler one.
 Either mix the strawberries with a bit of sugar and let them sit to macerate, then top or top with delicious fresh strawberries if you can find them.
 When you open them, the coconut fat should be accumulated at the top of the cans.
 Scoop out the fat from one can and half of the fat from the second can goes into a small saucepan.
 Melt and bring to a simmer over medium-low heat.